Can Fractional Time Operators Reproduce Gravitational-Wave Memory? A No-Go Result: Introduction

 \section{Introduction}

 The nonlinear gravitational wave (GW) memory effect is fundamentally hereditary \cite{Christodoulou1991,WisemanWill1991,BlanchetDamour1992,Thorne1992}: the permanent offset in the metric is obtained by integrating the flux of radiated energy to null infinity.
 This hereditary nature is reminiscent of the long-tailed memory kernels that naturally arise in fractional calculus \cite{Podlubny1999,Herrmann2018}.
 Unlike integer-order differential operators, fractional operators encode a continuum of scales, making them attractive candidates for modeling gravitational systems with nonlocal, history-dependent responses.
-The central question of this work is whether fractional derivatives can provide a more natural or flexible mathematical structure to capture such hereditary effects compared to the classical integral formulations of General Relativity (GR).
+The central question of this work is whether fractional derivatives can provide a more natural or flexible mathematical framework for capturing such hereditary effects than the classical integral formulations of General Relativity (GR).
+In this work, we use the term “memory-like” to refer to permanent or slowly decaying offsets in field solutions arising from hereditary operators.
+We emphasize that this should be distinguished from nonlinear gravitational-wave memory in GR, which is a radiative effect defined at null infinity and governed by flux-balance laws and asymptotic symmetries.

 Gravitation with fractional calculus has been studied in several works \cite{Calcagni2021,Palacios2023,Teodoro2023,Contreras2025}.
-For modifications of the Einstein field equations proposed in these papers, one improvement would be to use a dimensionally consistent form of the fractional models (see Sec.~\ref{Modification of the Linearized Einstein Field Equation}).
-To our knowledge, there are no prior studies that model gravitational memory with fractional derivatives.
+For modifications of the Einstein field equations proposed in these papers, one improvement would be to use a dimensionally consistent form of the fractional models (see Sec. \ref{Modification of the Linearized Einstein Field Equation}).
+To our knowledge, no prior studies have modeled gravitational memory using fractional derivatives.

-The linear “ordinary” memory effect \cite{Zeldovich1974} arises in linearized GR from the flux of unbound matter escaping to null infinity.
-The nonlinear “null” memory effect \cite{Christodoulou1991,BlanchetDamour1992} is sourced by the GWs themselves: the energy carried by the radiation produces a permanent change in the gravitational field after the burst passes.
+The linear memory effect \cite{Zeldovich1974} arises in linearized GR from the flux of unbound matter.
+The nonlinear memory effect \cite{Christodoulou1991,BlanchetDamour1992} is sourced by the GWs themselves: the energy carried by the radiation produces a permanent change in the gravitational field after the burst passes.
 Thorne \cite{Thorne1992} provided a useful physical interpretation of the nonlinear memory: the gravitons emitted by the source can be regarded as the effective unbound radiation that produces the memory.